 New York State Mesonet, Department of Environmental Conservation Partner on New Fire Danger Rating System

-“We’re seeing the effects of climate change in real time, with dangerous wildfire seasons across the continent year after year,” Governor Hochul said.
+“We’re seeing the effects of climate change in real time, with dangerous wildfire seasons across the continent year after year,” Gov. Hochul said.
 “We want to make sure the state has the latest tools and information to prepare for and respond to wildfires to ensure our communities and resources are protected.”

 Localized Fire Weather Information

-DEC’s Wildfire Predictive Services issues and updates a fire danger map that divides New York into multiple Fire Danger Rating Areas and then rates each on a wildfire risk scale from low to extreme.
+DEC’s Wildfire Predictive Services issues and updates a fire danger map that divides New York into multiple fire danger rating areas, and then rates each on a wildfire risk scale from low to extreme.

 The enhanced data collection helps identify the local variability of fire danger across the state, allowing community leaders, emergency managers and everyday New Yorkers to adapt their activities to prevent fires and reduce damage.
-It will be publicly available, offering year-round fire danger ratings and, in conjunction with DEC’s weather forecasts, other fire weather environmental and meteorological variables for all Fire Danger Rating Areas in New York.
+It will be publicly available, offering year-round fire danger ratings and, in conjunction with DEC’s weather forecasts, other fire weather environmental and meteorological variables for all fire danger rating areas in New York.

 “Localized weather data has a critical role to play in how we adapt to the most severe impacts of climate change.
 We are proud to continue working with our public and private partners across the state on projects like this one that improve the resilience of New Yorkers to weather-related extremes,” said UAlbany Atmospheric Sciences Research Center Director and Executive Director of the NYS Mesonet Chris Thorncroft.